How to apply

 The following items need to be included before submitting your application:

-✓ Application submitted by April 1 for the fall and summer semesters or Oct.
-15 for the spring semester
+✓ Application submitted by April 1 for the fall semester and October 15 for the spring semester

 ✓ Transcripts (If you graduated from WVU, the transcripts will be automatically uploaded)

-✓ Letter of intent (Indicate your interest in a career in public service, what you hope to gain from the MPA program and why WVU offers you the best opportunity for achieving your professional goals)
+✓ Statement of Purpose - Provide a letter indicating your interest in a career in public service, what you hope to gain from the MPA program and why WVU offers you the best opportunity for achieving your professional goals.

 The following items will be uploaded as they are received: